Bettgideon/Bettgideon.github.io/README.md

 ## Main Information

-My name is **Gideon Bett**, and I'm a **Fullstack Web Developer  , Cybersecurity enthusiast** and an **ICT Consultant** from Maseno, Kisumu, Kenya.
+My name is **Gideon Bett**, and I'm a **Fullstack Developer  , Cybersecurity enthusiast** and an **ICT Consultant** from Maseno, Kisumu, Kenya.
 With over 4 years of experience in web development and cybersecurity, I create high-quality, responsive websites and applications.
 My expertise spans both frontend and backend development, network security, and cybersecurity operations.

 I'm highly motivated with a passion for development, especially in the **Frontend**.
 I enjoy bringing static designs to life by creating dynamic, lively, and responsive websites.